SurajMandal14/VoiceScribe/README.md

 ### Common Issues

-1. **API Key Not Set**

-   - Ensure your Groq API key is set correctly in config.txt or as an environment variable

-2. **Connection to Backend Failed**
+1. **Connection to API Failed**

-   - Check if the backend server is running on port 5000
+   - Check if the API endpoint is accessible from your browser
-   - Verify network connectivity between frontend and backend
+   - Verify network connectivity

-3. **Redis Connection Failed**

-   - For the scalable setup, make sure Redis is installed and running
-   - On Windows, you can use Redis for Windows or WSL2

-4. **Module Not Found Errors**
+2. **Module Not Found Errors**

    - Make sure all dependencies are installed with the correct versions

 ### Performance Tuning

 For better performance with more concurrent users:

-- Increase the number of workers (WORKERS environment variable)
+- Increase the number of workers
 - Adjust Redis connection pool size in main.py
 - Configure proper rate limits based on your server capacity